Juedquipa/PlatziIntelAgency/README.md

 # Platzi Intelligence Agency

 This is the final project from the Platzi Scrapy course.
-A simple CIA historical collecions scraper
+A simple CIA historical collections scraper

 # Used libraries